exercism/java/reference/implementing-a-concept-exercise.md

 Before submitting your solution, be sure it works following these two steps from the folder of your exercise:

-1. Test the solution running `gradle test`
+1. Test the solution running `./gradlew test`
-2. Validate the coding style running `gradle check`
+2. Validate the coding style running `./gradlew check`

 ## Step 3: Add documentation files